Gala (singer): 2017–present

+Gala performed "Freed from Desire" at the women's football final at the 2024 Summer Olympics in Paris.
+In 2025, she performed it during EXIT Festival's opening ceremony in support of student-lead protests.

 Other work

 Gala has also worked as a songwriter for classical musicians like Salvatore Licitra and Marcelo Álvarez on the album Duetto and Mario Frangoulis.

 She remains an avid photographer, with many of her photos appearing on her official website.